Becoming a Trusted Advisor Through Communication.

 Challenge: Management makes a major business decision without consulting the accountant.
-This often happens because the accountant has not become a trusted advisor for the client and the client simply doesn’t think to speak to the accountant first.
+This often happens because the accountant has not become a trusted advisor for the client, and the client doesn’t think to speak to the accountant first.

 - Entering into a purchase agreement (buying a business).

 - Starting to offer a new service or product without due consideration.
-In other words, not reviewing the fixed versus variable costs, break-even points and pricing adequately.
+In other words, not adequately review the fixed versus variable costs, break-even points and pricing.

 - Making unrealistic assumptions when reviewing potential business models.